Self-paced

 Be sure to conveniently divide the data set into train and test as we have seen in previous lessons.

-Step 3: Build a regression model
+Step 3: Build a decision tree

 Start solving the problem by implementing a decision tree and analyze which of the two types satisfies your needs.
 Train it and analyze its results.
 Try modifying the function for calculating the purity of the nodes and use all the available ones.
 Describe them and analyze your results by graphing them.